brandmaier/weekdaychart/README.md

 The action can be automatically run on a regular schedule.
 Every time, it will update the chart with most recent information and commit and push the chart to your repository.
 So, you can use the chart in your project profile README file or integrate it in other contexts.

+# How to add this to your project

 # How does it work

 The action runs a virtual machine with Ubuntu and first installs R and the some R libraries (most importantly gh, dplyr, and ggplot2) from CRAN.
 Then, it fetches project data using the github API leveraging the 'gh' library.
 Plots are created using 'ggplot2' and are saved as PNG files for easy access.